-onehundredsixtynine@sh.itjust.works to Technology@lemmy.worldEnglish · 6 days agoThe Great Software Quality Collapse: How We Normalized Catastrophetechtrenches.substack.comexternal-linkmessage-square58fedilinkarrow-up1234arrow-down19
+onehundredsixtynine@sh.itjust.works to Technology@lemmy.worldEnglish · 2 months agoThe Great Software Quality Collapse: How We Normalized Catastrophetechtrenches.substack.comexternal-linkmessage-square58fedilinkarrow-up1235arrow-down19

-arrow-up1225arrow-down1external-linkThe Great Software Quality Collapse: How We Normalized Catastrophetechtrenches.substack.comonehundredsixtynine@sh.itjust.works to Technology@lemmy.worldEnglish · 6 days agomessage-square58fedilink
+arrow-up1226arrow-down1external-linkThe Great Software Quality Collapse: How We Normalized Catastrophetechtrenches.substack.comonehundredsixtynine@sh.itjust.works to Technology@lemmy.worldEnglish · 2 months agomessage-square58fedilink

 Software has a serious “one more lane will fix traffic” problem.